twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

 # Run our Django server
 ./manage.py runserver

-# In a separate tab, navigate to our UI folder
+# In a separate tab, navigate to our React folder
-cd ui/
+cd client/

 # Install our Node.js dependencies
 npm install